lpiep/wfbz_disasters_lite/README.md

 the markdown files at `docs-site/docs/` to update content, and to the YML file at `docs-site/mkdocs.yml` to update the site structure or add pages.

 To apply updates to the GH Pages site, run `mkdocs gh-deploy -f docs-site/mkdocs.yml`.
+Docs are also deployed when pushed to main.

 ### Process